ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-input">Input</h4>

-- `ionChange` is no longer emitted when the `value` of `ion-input` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the input and the input losing focus or from clicking the clear action within the input.
+- `ionChange` is no longer emitted when the `value` of `ion-input` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the input and the input losing focus, clicking the clear action within the input, or pressing the "Enter" key.

   - If your application requires immediate feedback based on the user typing actively in the input, consider migrating your event listeners to using `ionInput` instead.